 “Being FACT-accredited means we can obtain stem cells for our patients from anywhere—even from outside the country—through the National Marrow Donor Program,” said Roxann Conrad, bone marrow transplant program manager.

 Organizations voluntarily seek and maintain FACT accreditation through a rigorous process that includes peer-reviewed, on-site inspections.
 Accreditation ensures a hospital’s clinical programs and personnel maintain the highest standards of care.

-This most recent FACT accreditation is the first since the program began offering chimeric antigen receptor T-cell therapy (CAR-T therapy).
-The groundbreaking treatment extracts several million white blood cells―called T-cells―from a patient.
+This most recent FACT accreditation is the first since the program began offering chimeric antigen receptor (CAR) T-cell therapy.
+The groundbreaking treatment extracts several million white blood cells―called T cells―from a patient.
 Those cells are then genetically modified in a lab to fight blood cancer and reinfused into a patient’s body.
-The latest accreditation confirms the program’s ability to perform CAR-T therapy at high standards.
+The latest accreditation confirms the program’s ability to perform CAR T-cell therapy at high standards.

-In addition to providing CAR-T therapy, the institute’s program offers four types of stem cell transplants:
+In addition to providing CAR T, the institute’s program offers four types of stem cell transplants:

 - Autologous, which collects blood-forming stem cells prior to high dose chemotherapy, then transplants them back into a patient’s bloodstream so he or she can regrow healthy bone marrow.
 This type of transplant helps to avoid serious side effects of high-dose chemotherapy.

 - Allogenic, or matched, in which a donor’s human leucocyte antigen-matched blood stem cells are used.

 - Allogeneic, or haploidentical, which transplants blood stem cells from a donor — mostly from a family member — who is not a close match.

 - Cord blood transplant, which uses stored cord blood for transplant.

 Physicians choose the most appropriate donor for each patient.